lgblgblgb/BASIC-M6502/README.md

 possible.
 Clearly, there is room to make it much more clear at many-many places, but it's not on my radar (yet).

+Also, I have some experimental simulation stuff included to run the ROM.

 TL;DR what you want to check out here is `m6502-converted.asm`, but first:

 ## WARNING